MehulG/gohan-ethindia22/README.md

 ### For self-tracking Apps

 - Connected real-world data yields better insights for your users
-- Connect to a user's existing data to keep data privacy
+- Connect to a user's existing data while keeping data private

 ### For Pharmaceutical Companies